ericfode/ferret/Readme.md

 Copy env.sample to .env

 * APP is the name that you want to prefix your ferret deployment.
 * HEROKU_USERNAME is a unprivileged user that will be deploying ferret.
-We use an unprivileged user because we deploy the api key to the app and don't want sudo api keys on the platform
+We use an unprivileged user because we deploy the api key to the app and don't want sudo api keys on the platform.
 * HEROKU_API_KEY is the api key for the username.
 You can easily obtain one (if you have sudo) by running ```bin/unprivileged [email address]```
 * ORG is the organization that the ferret is deploying to
 * L2MET_URL can be obtained at [l2met](https://www.l2met.net)
 * METRICS_URL is the prefix for the metrics dashboard, this should be fairly static but if it is not working ask eric@heroku.com
 * METRICS_TOKEN is the api key for l2met
-* SPLUNK_TOKEN is the api key to be used for monitoring splunk (get it from the umpire-production app)
+* UMPIRE_API_KEY is the api key for the umpire service.
+You can obtain it by running ```heroku config --app umpire-production```.

 ## Platform Setup and Teardown

 ```
-#Set up and run on the platform (the first time)
+# Set up and run on the platform (the first time)
 rake setup:all

-#Teardown ferret and all of the service apps
+# Teardown ferret and all of the service apps
 rake teardown:all
 ```